nosportugal/azure-multitenant-users-sync/README.md

    terraform apply plan.tfplan
    ```

 7. Create an [Azure App Registration](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal) and store the client secret on the key vault created via terraform.
-Note: the app registration needs the correct permissions on both tenants to be able to read/write groups and send invitations.
+NOTE: the app registration needs the correct permissions on both tenants to be able to read/write groups and send invitations.

 8. Add the necessary ```app_settings``` in the ```terraform/func.tf``` file